-Each year, approximately 3,500 adults in the United States will be diagnosed with a GIST.
+Each year, approximately 4,000 to 5,000 adults in the United States will be diagnosed with a GIST.
 Sixty percent (60%) of GISTs begin in the stomach, and 30% develop in the small intestine.
 The remaining types of GISTs mostly start in the rectum, colon, and esophagus.

-Survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of tumor in the United States each year, but the actual risk for a particular individual may differ.
+Cancer survival statistics should be interpreted with caution.
+These estimates are based on data from thousands of people with this type of tumor in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with a GIST.
+Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Source: American Cancer Society.